zereddiamond/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/gvetter/PROTOCOL.md

 1. TCP
-2. Using a DNS (requesting the corresponding IP adress of the domain name)
+2. The address of the server and connecting to port 6753.
 3. The client
-4. Client: Asking connection
+4. Client: HEY
-	Server: ACK and Accept connection
-	Client: ACK
-	---
-	DATA TRANSFER
-	---
-	Client: Close connection
-	Server: ACK and prepare to close
+	Server: HEY
-	Client: ACK and close
+	Client: OKK-2+2
-	Server: Close
+	Server: OKK-4
+	Client: BYE
-5. The other party send an acknowledge to confirm that the message has been recieved.
+5. The other party send the needed answer to confirm that the message has been recieved.
+If not, we resend the message after some time.
-6. The message contains meta-data first, and the following byte are the rest of the message.
-We generate and parse them using conventional rules.
+6. The first 3 letters of the message is the message.
+When an argument is needed, we pass him after a dash.
-7. The server partially close the connection when the client asks to.
+7. The server close the connection when the client says BYE.